PhilMele/M4Project/README.md

-check validators for login when email or password is wrong check all code meets indentions standard and spaces add validator to make sure parking is null 0 or negative
+check validators for login when email or password is wrong check all code meets indentions standard and spaces add validator to make sure parking is null 0 or negative change navbar for manager to remove uneeded elements